IntelliTect/Documentation/Trellis/Snapshot-Comparisons.md

 * Deleted rows are highlighted in red.
 * Updated rows show the updated column value highlighted in both red and green corresponding to the previous and updated data.

-You can show or hide by change type, ie added, deleted, updated.
+You can show or hide by change type.
+I.E: added, deleted, updated.
 You can also search the changes to find specific changes in the table.

 <img src="Media/Compare-Snapshots-Expanded-Changes.png" width="400">